-In Texas, barbecue is practically a food group, but no matter where you live, summertime and barbecue go hand in hand.
+In Texas, barbecue is practically a food group.
+But no matter where you live, summertime and barbecue go hand in hand.
 Of course, where there is barbecue, there must be sauce!
 Different regions of the country have decidedly distinct takes on which ingredients constitute the best barbecue sauce, and this Texas girl does favor a bit more sweetness than a true Texas barbecue sauce would probably dictate.
-So after a lot of experimenting and tweaking, I finally came up with a recipe that exemplifies my idea of a perfectly balanced barbecue sauce.
+So after a lot of experimenting and tweaking, I finally came up with a version that exemplifies my idea of a perfectly balanced barbecue sauce…and in my humble opinion, it really is the Best BBQ Sauce recipe!

 In addition to being able to create a barbecue sauce that perfectly pleases your palate, you will simultaneously avoid all of the icky ingredients that can be found in the bottled variety.
 Once you make homemade barbecue sauce yourself and figure out how easy and delicious it is, you’ll never again buy a bottle at the grocery store.
 Seriously, I could almost eat this stuff with a spoon.
 It’s that good.
 So what are you waiting for?
 Barbecue season is upon us, and the fruits of your grill will thank you for this one.